aipengineer/aip-lab/tools/document-extraction-colpali-blip-2/README.md

 - `utils.py`: Utility functions for loading images and handling PDFs.
 - `pyproject.toml`: Contains the project dependencies and configuration for **Poetry**.
 - `examples`: Directory containing example files for testing.
+- `test-colpali.py`: A standalone test file for understanding what ColPali is capable of. `poetry run python test-colpali.py`

 ## Contributors